TarnMark/OrienteeringApp/README.md

 # Fast and Curious
-GPS and maps-based mobile app that allows to create and participate in orienteering events that involve getting to certain points and answering the questions
+Maps-based mobile app that allows to create and participate in orienteering events that involve getting to certain points and answering the questions

+## Detailed Documentation
+The detailed documentation and overview of the created app can be found here: [Doc](https://docs.google.com/document/d/1Y9sVlTvew8EEc4AjCcfhyrQ1lFLbwNCgfwHCTG_56dY/edit?usp=sharing) .
+It also contains the demo video of the app workflow.

 ## Brief Instructions For The App
 ### Creating Quests (Lobbies)